Moscow State University of Medicine and Dentistry: After World War II and Khrushchev Thaw

-After the war the training of dental care professionals became vital again.
-So on October 15, 1949, by decision of the USSR Council of Ministers, former dental schools were reorganized into general medicine and dentistry institutes with a 5-year course of studies.
+After the war on October 15, 1949, by decision of the USSR Council of Ministers, former dental schools were reorganized into general medicine and dentistry institutes with a 5-year course of studies.
 The Moscow State Stomatology Institute was again renamed to become the Moscow Medical Stomatology Institute (MMSI).
 From 1964 to 1965, the institute was headed by Prof A.I.
 Doimkov.
 From 1965 to 1968, the post of Rector of the MMSI was held by Professor S.I.
 Babichev, head of the institute's Surgical Disease department.
-He initiated the idea of incorporating a General Medicine Faculty into the MMSI.

 Brezhnev years and Perestroika

 During the period of time from 1968 to 1974, when the institute was headed by prof. A.Z.
-Belousov, the proposal of setting up a general medicine faculty won his support and was realized in 1968.
+Belousov, the proposal of setting up a general medicine faculty was realized in 1968.
 The emergence of the new faculty that was to cater for the need in medical professionals by the city of Moscow and its surroundings called for employment of more teaching staff for a number of the existing departments (those of Foreign Languages, Anatomy, Physiology, Biology, Histology, Physics and General Chemistry, Microbiology and Pharmacology and others) as well as for putting up new courses and departments.
-These were launched a year later, staffed with qualified specialists and office workers that helped improve the work of the Faculty's administration and dean's offices.
+These were launched a year later, staffed with specialists and office workers.
 That same year, the MMSI opened an advanced training faculty for medical professionals with departments for dental and general practitioners, which was followed by opening in 1975 of a faculty for advanced training of teaching staff.
 From 1974 to 1982, Professor К.M.
 Lakin, corresponding member of the USSR Academy of Medical Sciences, headed the institution.

 In modern Russia

 The decades that followed (1982 to 2002) saw Professor Ye.I.
 Sokolov as the Rector.
-Towards the end of the decade, another change of name was in store for the Institution, this time by the orders of the Ministries for General and Vocational Education and that for Public Health of the Russian Federation, dated June 10, 1999.
-These granted the MMSI a university status with a full name from then on of Moscow State University of Medicine and Dentistry (MSUMD) under the Russian Ministry of Public Health.
+Towards the end of the decade, by the orders of the Ministries for General and Vocational Education and that for Public Health of the Russian Federation, dated June 10, 1999, granted the MMSI a university status with a full name from then on of Moscow State University of Medicine and Dentistry (MSUMD) under the Russian Ministry of Public Health.
+Since 2024 renamed to the Russian University of Medicine (RUM).

 Rector of the University

 During the five years after Professor Ye.I.
-Sokolov's resignation in 2002, the University was led by Professor N.D.
-Yushchuk, a RAS and RAMS academician, RF Honored Scientist, government prize winner, head of the University's Infectious Disease and Epidemiology department.
+Sokolov's resignation in 2002, the university was led by Professor N.D.
+Yushchuk.
 On May 15, 2007, Professor O.O.
-Yanushevich, head of the MSMDU Periodontology and Geriatric Dentistry department, was elected rector in a ballot by a university staff meeting that was also unanimous in voting for the former rector, academician N.D.
+Yanushevich was elected rector in a ballot by a university staff meeting that was unanimous in voting for the former rector, N.D.
 Yuschuk, as the University President.